mathspp/mathspp/pages/02.blog/01.problems/01.solutions/s021-predicting-coin-tosses/item.en.md

 ---
+metadata:
-metadata: This blog post contains my proposed solution to one of the problems of this blog.
+    description: This blog post contains my proposed solution to one of the problems of this blog.
 title: 'Solution #021 - predicting coin tosses'
 ---